← All posts

 Does LinkedIn detect AI-generated content?

-But there is a detector, and it's better than any algorithm
+Your audience is the detector, and it is better than any algorithm.

 Three years into the AI-content era, professional readers have built an unconscious filter.
 They can tell within the first sentence whether something was written by a person or generated.
-They don't analyze it — they just scroll past.
+They don't analyze it.
+They scroll past.

 What flags a post as AI in 2026